About Radiation Therapy to Your Lymph Nodes

 • Avoid using air conditioners.

-If you start having trouble swallowing or pain when you swallow, tell your doctor or nurse.
-They can prescribe medication to make you more comfortable.
+If you start having trouble swallowing or pain when you swallow, tell your healthcare provider.
+They can prescribe medicine to make you more comfortable.

-As side effects develop, your doctor may ask you to see your nurse every day.
+As you get side effects, your doctor may ask you to see your nurse every day.
 Your nurse will look at your mouth and spray your mouth, if needed.

 Changes inside your nose